Masab-Abbasi/Product-Hunting-Tool/README.md

 # 🛒 Product Hunting Tool

-**Product Hunting Tool** is a powerful console-based application designed for **business owners, entrepreneurs, and sellers** who want to analyze the performance of products before launching them into the market.
-This tool helps you make data-driven decisions by allowing you to search products and view key performance indicators like ratings, monthly sales, and smart recommendations.
+**Product Hunting Tool** is a powerful **console-based Python application** designed for **business owners, entrepreneurs, and sellers** who want to analyze the performance of products before launching them into the market.

+This tool helps you make **data-driven decisions** by providing insights like ratings, sales, and AI-style recommendations based on performance.

+---

+## 🎯 Purpose

+> Designed during the ICT course project, this tool helps businesses identify winning products in specific categories based on existing market performance indicators like **ratings** and **monthly sales**.

 ---